dpccrt87/Apex-Notification-Menu-for-NavBar/README.md

 ![Screenshot](https://github.com/RonnyWeiss/Apex-Notification-Menu-for-NavBar/blob/master/screenshot.gif?raw=true)

-This dynamic action plugin allows to render a notification menu in Universal Theme 1.1 which gets its information through an SQL statement.
+This dynamic action plugin allows to render a notification menu which gets its information through an SQL statement.
 It also has many configuration options and an automatic refresh (if desired).
-Unfortunately, it is only available with the Universal Theme 1.1 but Apex 5.1.1.1, because the CSS has to be adapted for older themes.
+Unfortunately, it is only available with the Universal Theme 1.1 in Apex 5.1.1 or above.
+If you want to use it in older Themes then you have to customize the CSS style.

 For working Demo just click on: